jjc224/Twitter-Monitor-1.1/README.md

-# TwitterMonitor_1.2
+# Twitter Monitor 1.1
-Updated version of TwitterMonitor to support python API while running with Docker.
+Updated version of Twitter Monitor to support python API while running with Docker.

 How to build and run with Dockerfile
 -------------------------------------